Topographic-Robot/Project-STAR-Documentation/index.rst

-Topographic Robot Documentation
+Project STAR Documentation
 ================================

-Welcome to the documentation for the Topographic Robot.
+Welcome to the documentation for Project STAR.
 Below you will find sections covering all aspects of the project.

 .. toctree::
    :maxdepth: 2